Homotopy-based training of NeuralODEs for accurate dynamics discovery: Experiment details

-The experimental data from \citet{Schmidt2009} consists of two trajectories of the double pendulum, captured using multiple cameras.
+\paragraph{Data preparation.} While simulated trajectories for the double pendulum can be generated using the equations above, we instead used the experimental data from Schmidt \& Lipson \cite{schmidt2009}.
+This consists of two trajectories from the double pendulum, captured using multiple cameras.
 The noise in the data is subdued due to the LOESS smoothing performed by the original authors.
-For our experiments, we used the first 100 points of the first trajectory for training and the next 50 for evaluating the extrapolation capabilities of the trained model.
+For our experiments, we used the first 100 points of the first trajectory for training and the next 100 to evaluate the extrapolation capabilities of the trained model.

-Similar to the previous experiment, we used a "black-box" NeuralODE with 50 nodes for the hidden layers, and the input and output layer nodes changed to 4 to reflect the four degrees of freedom of the system (\autoref{fig: double pendulum}, left panel).
+\paragraph{Model architecture.} Two types of models were used for this dataset: a black-box NeuralODE (\cref{eqn: neuralode}) and a NeuralODE with second-order structure\cite{gruver2021}, which for this system, takes the form:

+The black-box NeuralODE had 4 layers with [4, 50, 50, 4] nodes, with the input and output node numbers corresponding to the degrees of freedom of the system.
+The second-order model also had 4 layers with [4, 50, 50, 2] nodes.
+Note that there are now 2 output nodes instead of 4 since incorporating second-order structure requires the neural network to only model the derivatives of \(\omega_1\) and \(\omega_2\).
+For both models, gelu activations were used for all layers except the last, which used identity activation.
+Identical to the previous dataset, the NeuralODEs were integrated using the \texttt{dopri5} solver from the \texttt{torchdiffeq} package \cite{chen2018} with an absolute tolerance of 1e-9 and a relative tolerance of 1e-7.